seekerofsai/terraform-azurerm-avm-ptn-ai-reference-implementation/README.md

 ### <a name="input_aisearch_allowed_ips"></a> [aisearch\_allowed\_ips](#input\_aisearch\_allowed\_ips)

-Description: A list of IP addresses that are allowed to access the Azure Cognitive Search service.
+Description: A list of IP addresses that are allowed to access the AI Search service.

 Type: `list(string)`